josemotta/IoT.Starter.Pi.Thing/README.md

 ### 2. Setup

-I´m using for testing a RPI 2B and I just got some RPI 3B and RPI Zero W to check.
+I´m using for test a RPI 2B and I just got some RPI 3B and RPI Zero W to check.

-#### Linux
+#### Operating System

 The RPI is supposed to be installed with following: